-And lets take a moment to confirm something at this point– that being ripping the characters from their place in time is absolutely a plot device.
+And lets take a moment to confirm something at this point– that being that ripping the characters from their place in time is absolutely a plot device.
 A weak and poorly executed one at this point along these GENERATIONS one-shots.
-Even in this issue, Wilson didn’t capitalize on it, and instead took the first nine pages to explain how Karina Kahn got at the beginning of the issue.
+Even in this issue, G. Willow didn’t capitalize on it, and instead took the first nine pages to explain how Karina [Kahn] got at the beginning of the issue.

 There was many missed opportunities throughout this issue for me, like how those nine pages could’ve been used to actually explain what happened and caused Karina to end up wherever in time she was instead of giving a run of the mill “throwaway” explanation followed by belittling the reader by telling us, “That’s all you really need to know.”
 I take issue with comics that instead of making an interesting story for the reader, take an easy way out.
 And that is definitely what I felt occurred in this instance.